linkerd/website/linkerd.io/content/2/tasks/getting-per-route-metrics.md

 `rt_route` that was used for each request.

 - Linkerd discovers the right service profile to use via `:authority` or `Host` headers.
-The name in your service profile must match these headers.
+The name of your service profile must match these headers.
   There are many reasons why these would not match, see [ingress](/2/features/ingress/) for one reason.
 Another would be clients that use IPs directly such as Prometheus.
 - Getting regexes to match can be tough and the ordering is important.
 Pay attention to `rt_route`.
-If it is missing entirely, you might want to look at `:path`, the regex you'd like to match and use a [tester](https://regex101.com/) with the Golang flavor.
+If it is missing entirely, compare the `:path` to the regex you'd like for it to match, and use a [tester](https://regex101.com/) with the Golang flavor of regex.